en English

 Lid I-5: North Seattle

 A growing coalition of stakeholders from the U District, Roosevelt and Wallingford are considering the possibility of building a lid over a portion of I-5 between NE 45th and NE 50th Streets.
 There is renewed attention to freeway lids on the national stage and in other areas of Seattle, like downtown, South Park, and Montlake.
 Led by UDP, the North Seattle group began meeting in the summer of 2022 to build support for the project.
 The group hopes to secure funding for a feasibility study, similar to one conducted for the Lid I-5 downtown group.
-2023 activities will include summer walking tours, a community visioning process, and education and engagement at local events.
+In 2023, UDP led a community visioning workshop for the lid.
+2024 activities will include community advocacy and outreach to public officials and education and engagement at local events.
 Learn more about Lid I-5 North Seattle here.

 U District Arts and Culture Initiative

-In 2022 UDP launched a new Arts and Culture Initiative focused on creating long-term partnership and vision to support the diverse arts and culture organizations in the U District.
+In 2022, UDP launched a new Arts and Culture Initiative focused on creating long-term partnership and vision to support the diverse arts and culture organizations in the U District.
 Through a series of large stakeholder group meetings and small working group meetings, the initiative has created a vision and strategic short and long term directions for a collaborative effort.
-Priorities for 2023-2024 include ongoing collaboration between U District arts and culture organizations, an inventory of arts and culture assets and spaces in the neighborhood, design of a series of regular events, and marketing and branding support for organizations and the initiative.
+In 2023, UDP secured $87,000 in funding from the Seattle Office of Arts and Culture to support 13 U District arts organizations’ events and programming.
+Priorities for 2024 include an inventory of arts and culture assets and spaces in the neighborhood, and design and planning of a large-scale neighborhood arts event for 2025.

 NE 42nd Greenway Revisioning

 Providing fast and reliable bus service for the neighborhoods of Belltown, South Lake Union, Eastlake, and University District, the current bus route 70 is planned to be upgraded to a Rapid Ride bus line.
 Rapid Ride buses provide enhanced speeds, headway reliability and public realm improvements like new paving, protected bike lanes, and adequate accessibility.
 Planned to be finished in 2026, the J Line will terminate at U District Station.
-The UDP is working with the Seattle Department of Transportation and King County Metro to ensure the public realm updates associated with the bus line provide the most benefit and least impact for the neighborhood.
-Learn more about the Rapid Ride J Line
+This project will be coupled with a protected bike lane on 11th Ave NE from Eastlake through the U District.
+Both projects begin construction in 2024.
+The UDP is working with the Seattle Department of Transportation and King County Metro to ensure the public realm updates associated with the bus and bike projects provide the most benefit and least impact for the neighborhood.
+Learn more about the Rapid Ride J Line and 11th Ave Paving Project

 Sound Transit Development Site